garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

-Since Erlang/OTP R14 (released in 2010) the Erlang compiler and run-time system have co-operated to specially optimize the pattern of code used by `gen_server:call` like functionality in order to not have to scan a potentially huge mailbox.
+Since Erlang/OTP R14 (released in 2010) the Erlang compiler and run-time system have co-operated to specially optimize the pattern of code used by `gen_server:call` like functionality to avoid scanning a potentially huge mailbox.
 The basic pattern looks like this:

 ```erlang